How much do classes cost?

 - attending 1 class per month “drop in rate” – R130

 - attending 1 class per week for a month – R340

 - attending 2 classes per week for a month – R600

-To attend your first class you will need to purchase a single class at the “drop-in” rate of R120.
-If you decide after your first class that you would like to continue then you are welcome to purchase any of the above monthly bundles.
+To attend your first class you can purchase a single class at the “drop-in” rate of R120.
+However, if you decide during your first class that you would like to continue then you are welcome to purchase any of the above monthly bundles.
 Bundles are purchased at the beginning of each month and are only valid for that month, unused classes do not carry over into future months. (banking details on request)